emissary-ingress/emissary/reference/filter-reference.md

         insteadOfRedirect:          # optional; default is to do a redirect to the identity provider
           ifRequestHeader:            # optional; default is to return httpStatusCode for all requests that would redirect-to-identity-provider
             name: "string"              # required
+            negate: bool                # optional; default is false
+            # It is invalid to specify both "value" and "valueRegex".
             value: "string"             # optional; default is any non-empty string
+            valueRegex: "regex-string"  # optional; default is any non-empty string
           # option 1:
           httpStatusCode: integer     # optional; default is 403 (unless `filters` is set)
           # option 2: